03 Jan The Manor House

 A scream erupted throughout the house and that was all it took to jolt Dylan and I from our shocked states and once again run from the house.
 Dylan dropped Peggy’s jacket and sprinted to go back through the kitchen and out the side door, but our pathway was blocked.

-Silhouette man was stood in the kitchen door way, this time grinning at us; he made no other movement which rattled me to the core.
+Silhouette man was stood in the kitchen doorway, this time grinning at us; he made no other movement which rattled me to the core.
 Why didn’t he come for us?
 Thinking quickly, I remembered the front door could be unbolted from the inside.
 Dylan followed me to the door and helped me with cast iron bolts.
 They were heavy and stiff, I couldn’t have moved them on my own.
 When we saw daylight again I was relieved.
 The house was so dark and dingy it was easy to lose track of what time of day it was, and something about the light felt safe.
 I didn’t look back until I was once again in my garden, Dylan behind.

 “Where’s Peggy?”
-I asked, panting for breath.
+I asked, panting and out of breath.

-“I don’t know” Dylan replied, equally as exhausted, “I thought she was following me, but I guess not.”
+“I don’t know,” Dylan replied, equally as exhausted.
+“I thought she was following me, but I guess not.”

 “Alice, Dylan.
 You need to come inside.
-Now.”
-My dad demanded.
+Now,” my dad demanded.

 We obediently followed, thinking we were about to get the telling off of our lives for trespassing, but when one of the officers opened his mouth and started talking I was absolutely dumbfounded.